Other articles

 The severity of an actual or potential negative impact is determined by the following characteristics:

-• Magnitude: the degree of severity of the impact.
+• Magnitude: the degree of severity.

 • Irremediable nature: difficulty in counteracting or repairing the resulting damage.